- About Minor

 A MINOR (additional track) is a study cycle under HSE's bachelor's programmes, which represents an educational track for students undertaken in addition to their major.
-A minor is included in the curriculum as the elective part of a student’s educational programme.
+A minor is included in the curriculum.
 Students choose several additional disciplines that are either related to each other or unrelated in content (the latter case is considered a free minor).

 A minor is an important part of the new undergraduate study model that was launched in 2014.
 Unlike a ‘major’ (the combination of subjects that form a student's professional competence), a ‘minor’ represents a combination of four interrelated subjects in non-core areas of study, which are added to a student’s educational track.